rajuchigicherla/Business-Optimization-Root-cause-analysis-project/README.md

 ## Key findings & Recomedations

-- Out of the total generated revenue of 2008M, almost 200M revenue is lost through cancellations
+- Out of the total generated revenue of `2008M`, almost `200M` revenue is `lost through cancellations`.
-- Mumbai generates highest revenue of 669M among all cities whereas delhi generates least revenue of 295M.So revenue management must focus on delhi city to boost the revenue
+- `Mumbai` generates `highest revenue` of `669M` among all cities whereas `delhi` generates `least revenue` of `295M`.So revenue management must focus on delhi city to boost the revenue
-- When it comes to room class ,Ellite generates highest revenue of 560M whereas standard class generates revenue of 310M.
-So it is evident that customers chose more of medium range budget rooms.So by increasing the capacity of ellite rooms and decreasing the standard rooms will boost the revenue
+- When it comes to room class ,`Ellite` generates `highest revenue of 560M` whereas `standard` class generates `least revenue` of `310M`.
+So it is evident that customers chose more of medium range budget rooms.
+- So by increasing the capacity of ellite rooms and decreasing the standard rooms will boost the revenue
-- Among all properties Atliq exotica  generates highest revenue of 320M whereas Atliq seasons generates least revenue of 66M
+- Among all properties` Atliq exotica`  generates `highest revenue` of `320M `whereas `Atliq seasons` generates `least revenue` of `66M`
-- Week 21,23,26,30 has considerable drop in revenue  and in week 32 revenue dropped drastically
+- Week `21,23,26,30` has considerable `drop in revenue`  and in week 32 revenue dropped drastically.
-- Overall occupancy stands at 58% So, in order to increase the increase the revenue management should focus on increasing the occupancy rate across the hotels
+- Overall `occupancy` stands at `58%` So, in order to increase the increase the revenue management should focus on increasing the occupancy rate across the hotels
 - Total bookings are 135k out of all bookings 33K got cancelled ,so managementhas to take measures on to reduce the cancellations
-- Delhi has highest rating 3.78 and highest occupancy 60.55% but it is generating least revenue 295M.
+- `Delhi` has `highest rating` `3.78` and `highest occupancy` `60.55%` but it is generating `least revenue` `295M`.
--Overall average daily revenue(ADR) is 12.7k.
-ADR is nothing but average revenue generating by each room higher the ADR higher the revenue generated so management has to focus on ways to boost the ADR in order to incerase the overall revenue
+-Overall `average daily revenue(ADR)` is `12.7k`.
+ADR is nothing but `average revenue generating by each room` higher the ADR higher the revenue generated so management has to focus on ways to boost the ADR in order to incerase the overall revenue
-- Overall revenue per available room(RevPAR) is 7.3K.RevPAR is a hospitallity industry performance measure it reflects the ability of a property to fill the available rooms at an average rate
+- Overall `revenue per available room(RevPAR)` is `7.3K`.RevPAR is a `hospitallity industry performance measure` it `reflects the ability of a property to fill the available rooms at an average rate `